mattstermiller/koffee/README.md

 - Open Windows Explorer at your current location with `Ctrl + Shift + e`
 - Show/hide hidden files and folders with `F9`

-To see the full list of commands and their key bindings, open the Settings window with `?`.
+The full list of commands and their key bindings can be viewed and edited in the Settings window which can be opened with `?`.

 ## Contributing
 If you want to contribute to Koffee, thank you!
 Head to the [issues page](https://github.com/mattstermiller/koffee/issues).